-- The fuel quantity required in relation to the air flow, provided by opening the throttle, is adjusted by the L and H-jets.
-If they are screwed clockwise the air/fuel ratio becomes leaner (less fuel) and if they are turned counter-clockwise the ratio becomes richer (more fuel).
-A leaner mixture gives a higher engine speed and a richer mixture give a lower engine speed. - The T screw regulates the idling speed.
-If the screw T is turned clockwise this gives a higher idling speed; counter-clockwise a lower idling speed.
+- The fuel quantity required in relation to the air flow permitted by the throttle opening is adjusted using the low speed needle.
+Turning the needle clockwise gives a leaner fuel mixture (less fuel) and turning it anti-clockwise gives a richer fuel mixture (more fuel).
+A leaner mixture gives high revs while a richer mixture give less revs. - The T screw regulates the idling speed.
+If the screw T is turned clockwise this gives a higher idling speed; anticlockwise a lower idling speed.